pixelstrolch/AcroScript_Hide-notice-if-Acrobat/README.md

 ## How to use

-1. Open the “JavaScript” tool
+1. Open the “JavaScript” tool in Acrobat
 2. Open “Document JavaScripts”
 3. Type a script name and push the button “Add”
 4. Add the following code: